 If you have been harmed by using a Essure birth control device Select Justice can help you fight for your rights and compensation.

-Conceptus manufactured Essure from 2002-2013 before being bought over for $1.1 billion by the multinational pharmaceuticals company Bayer in 2013.
-As was the case with Bayer’s purchase of Monsanto, which led to the Roundup weedkiller cancer lawsuits, Bayer soon learned that Essure came with a lot of problems.
-In the preceding years, almost 40,000 Essure lawsuits were filed against Bayer, which was potentially a determining factor in the company pulling the product off the market in 2018.
-While there might be some sympathy for Bayer in that it did not initially design Essure, the company is required to carry out due diligence on its products.
-Tens of thousands of women have claimed to have been injured by Essure, and there are reports of Essure-linked deaths.
-As the manufacturer of the product for five years, Bayer is accountable to those people who trusted it to deliver safe and effective birth control.
+In the following years, nearly 40,000 Essure lawsuits were filed against Bayer, leading to the company’s 2018 decision to pull the product off the market.
+While Bayer did not design Essure, the company was required to carry out due diligence on its products.
+Tens of thousands of women sustained Essure-related injuries, and there are reports of Essure-linked deaths.
+As the manufacturer of the product for five years, Bayer is accountable to women who trusted it to deliver safe and effective birth control.

 If you have been harmed by using a Essure birth control device Select Justice can help you fight for your rights and compensation.

 There currently isn’t an Essure FDA recall in place.
 Essure was removed from the market in the United States in 2018.
-However, after the reported problems with Essure, many women are electing to have the Essure implantation removed.
+After the reported problems with Essure, many women are electing to have the Essure implantation removed.
 There are numerous reasons to have an Essure removal procedure, including an attempt to reverse sterilization.
 However, many women have chosen to have the removal due to Essure’s side effects.
-The problem, though, is that there are also potential Essure removal side effects, leading to more pain and suffering in women who have already faced Essure complications.
+There are also potential Essure removal side effects, leading to additional pain and suffering in women who have already faced Essure complications.

 As stated, the FDA has never made an official Essure recall.
-However, the government watchdog has sounded several warnings over Essure over the years.
-This includes the addition of a so-called Black Box Warning applied to Essure.
-A Black Box Warning – also known as a Black Label Warning – is an FDA initiative used to warn patients and healthcare professionals of possible complications, dangers, and adverse reactions to certain drugs and medical procedures.
-Please note, while there was no official Essure recall by the FDA, the watchdog did provide guidance to healthcare providers that all unused Essure implant units should have been returned to Bayer by December 31, 2019.
+However, the government watchdog has sounded several warnings over Essure.
+This includes the addition of a Black Box Warning on Essure packaging.
+A Black Box Warning – also known as a Black Label Warning – is an FDA initiative used to warn patients and healthcare professionals of possible serious complications, dangers, and adverse reactions to certain drugs and medical procedures.
+Please note, while there was no official Essure recall by the FDA, itdid provide guidance to healthcare providers that all unused Essure implant units should have been returned to Bayer by December 31, 2019.

-In addition, the FDA lists both long-term and short-term Essure side effects.
-Below we have broken these down into two categories.
-Please note that both long-term and short-term side effects and complications can overlap:
+The FDA lists both long- and short-term Essure side effects.
+Below, we have broken these down into two categories.
+Please note that both long-term and short-term side effects and complications can overlap.

-It is commonly held that no contraceptive solutions can be deemed 100% effective.
-The common claim about Essure’s effectiveness was that it had a 99.8% success rate of preventing pregnancy.
-However, this claim has been contested by women opening lawsuits against Essure for unwanted pregnancy.
-Indeed, the FDA points to clinical studies that show that approximately 8% who undergo Essure implantation cannot rely on the device for birth control.
+While no contraceptive solutions can be deemed 100% effective, Bayer touted the device’s 99.8% success rate in preventing pregnancy..
+This claim has been contested by women opening lawsuits against Essure for unwanted pregnancies.
+The FDA points to clinical studies that show approximately 8% of women who undergo Essure implantation cannot rely on the device for birth control.

-If you have been injured by Essure or are experiencing complications with the products, you might wish to speak to an Essure injury lawyer.
+If you have been injured by Essure, or are experiencing health complications following Essure implantation, speak to an Essure injury lawyer.
 As mentioned, Bayer has already agreed to pay around $1.6 billion in settlement money to claimants in previous Essure lawsuits.
 Essure injury law firms have already successfully secured compensation, so anyone with a claim should contact an attorney for expert advice on how to proceed.

 While Bayer has agreed to pay compensation to settle 90% of the Essure lawsuits brought by various law firms, it is still possible that those injured by Essure can pursue individual lawsuits.
 The best course of action is to speak to an experienced lawyer to see if you are eligible to make a claim.